ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 ## Send Parameters {#send-params}

-The Send action takes per-Message send parameters which control how the contents will be sent down to the underlying Protocol Stack and transmitted.
+The Send Action takes per-Message send parameters which control how the contents will be sent down to the underlying Protocol Stack and transmitted.

-If Send Parameters should be overridden for a specific Message, an empty sent parameter Object can be acquired and all desired Send Parameters can be added to that object.
-A sendParameters object can be reused for sending multiple contents with the same properties.
+If Send Parameters should be overridden for a specific Message, an empty sent parameter Object can be acquired and all desired Send Parameters can be added to that Object.
+A sendParameters Object can be reused for sending multiple contents with the same properties.

 ~~~
-sendParameters := NewSendParameters()
+SendParameters := NewSendParameters()
-sendParameters.add(parameter, value)
+SendParameters.Add(parameter, value)
 ~~~

 The Send Parameters are organized in *Message Properties* and *Application Intents*.